 Self-cater or B&B, it's your choice.
 Stop off for a few nights à deux, and you get B&B par excellence with unbeatable service.
 Book the main house for a party of 10-18 and you’ve got the pool, tennis courts and gardens to yourselves – plus staff, if you want.
-There are also 2 small concierged villas for 2-4 nearby.
+For more privacy or if you're with family you may prefer the two small concierged villas for 2-4 nearby or one of a dozen chic villas for 2-6, which also have a farm-to-table restaurant attached.
 Either way you’re ideally placed: 10 minutes from the motorway, 20 from Arezzo and Cortona, and bull's-eye-centre for Siena, Florence, Assisi and Orvieto.

 - We liked the buzzy sociable atmosphere, with communal lunches and twice-weekly dinner parties